 - The Faculty's focus on interdisciplinary and collaborative learning is a hallmark of its unique combination of schools of medicine, nursing and rehabilitation science, as well as programs for midwifery, a Bachelor of Health Sciences (Honours) degree, physician assistant, graduate studies and post graduate residency training.
 All students have the opportunity to work with world-class faculty members and other students from a variety of disciplines.

-- McMaster has developed evidence-based medicine in Canada, and its Department of Clinical Epidemiology and Biostatistics is the largest in Canada.
+- McMaster has developed evidence-based medicine in Canada, and its Department of Clinical Epidemiology and Biostatistics is the first and largest in Canada.